SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/ifindagent/using-criteria.md

 ---
-title: How to use multiple criteria with the IFindAgent
+title: How to use multiple criteria with the FindAgent
 uid: ifindagent_multi_criteria
-description: How to use multiple criteria with the IFindAgent
+description: How to use multiple criteria with the FindAgent
 author: {github-id}
 keywords:
 so.topic: howto